scientificcomputing/phd-retreat-190324/README.md

 # Material for PhD Retreat: Open Science and Reproducibility

-This repository contains material for the seminar on from the *PhD Retreat Day 1: Open Science and Reproducibility.
+This repository contains material for the seminar on from the *PhD Retreat Day 1: Open Science and Reproducibility*

 All material are available at https://scientificcomputing.github.io/phd-retreat-190324 built using [jupyter-book](https://jupyterbook.org/en/stable/intro.html).